fpiacentini08/api-rest-challenge/README.md

 - Having executed docker login

-## Install
+## Testing
-To generate the jar, execute the following:
+If you want to execute the tests locally and generate the jar, execute the following:
 ```
 mvn clean install
 ```